flatpickles/cellular/README.md

 -   Polarity: `easing` (contrast between colors)
 -   Endocycling: `infold` (repeating cycles of internal/external colors)

-To craft a preset within the [original web UI](https://longitude.studio/Cellular), you can dial in the sliders as you see fit, then click "Export" from the preset menu, and copy the `values` directly out of the saved JSON file and into the `params` for a new message.
+To craft a preset within the [original web UI](https://longitude.studio/Cellular), you can dial in the sliders as you see fit, then click "Export" from the preset menu, and copy the `values` directly out of the saved JSON file into the `params` for a new message.

 It's also worth noting that the range for all parameters is 0 to 1, with the exception of `timeScale1` and `timeScale2` which run from -1 to 1 (to control XY drift in left/right up/down directions). `color1` and `color1` are three-element numeric arrays; each element is a 0 to 1 value for an RGB color channel.